segmentio/segment-docs/src/connections/destinations/catalog/userlist/index.md

 3. In the Userlist Segment destination settings, enter your Userlist "Push API Key".
 You can find this key in your [Userlist Push API settings](https://app.userlist.com/settings/push).

 > info""
-> **NOTE:** The Userlist Destination does not support tracking of anonymous users, so make sure to call `identify` before calling `track` or `group`.
-If you do call `track` or `group` on unidentified users, you will receive a 400 error which you can disregard if it was intentional.
+> **NOTE:** The Userlist Destination does not support tracking anonymous users, and returns a 400 error if you send `track` or `group` call for unidentified users.
+To prevent this, make sure you make an Identify call before you make Track or Group calls.
+You can also disregard this error if you sent calls you do not intend Userlist to process.

 ## Identify